d1mnewz/interviews/README.md

 * How testing frameworks such as xUnit & NUnit know what methods to run?
 * What is Docker?
 * What is [green-blue deployment](https://martinfowler.com/bliki/BlueGreenDeployment.html)?
-* What is static bits vs dynamic bits in terms of CI/CD pipeline?
 * What is the concept of [infrastructure as code](https://www.thoughtworks.com/de/insights/blog/infrastructure-code-reason-smile)?
 * What is the difference between authorization and authentication?
 * What is .NET standard?